anagha-microsoft/hdi-spark-dr/DisasterRecovery.md

 ## 2. Architectural considerations for Disaster Recovery

+### FAQ: Azure Blob Storage has geo-redundancy.
+Do I really need further consideration?
+Wont my data be replication automagically?
+Azure Blob Storage offers geographically redundant storage (GRS) and read access geographically redundant storage (RA-GRS).
+The storage account has to be configured as GRS/RA-GRS at provision time.  <BR>

+**Consideration:**
+- Both options above, replicate storage ONLY, asynchronously to an Azure *paired datacenter*.
+Need stronger consistency - not a viable option for you.
+- ONLY Microsoft can initiate DR, and only in the event of an *entire primary datacenter outage*.
+If you have a need for failover even if datacenter is not down - its not an option.
+- If your DR datacenter is other than an Azure paired datacenter - its not a viable option for you.

+**Therefore...**
+For most power, control, flexibility, manage your own replication to your DR datacenter.

 ### 2.0.1.
 What is your SLA for Disaster Recovery?
 The SLA for disaster recovery can be covered under two popular acronyms -<br>
 [RTO - Recoverty Time Objective](https://en.wikipedia.org/wiki/Recovery_time_objective)<br>